-Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring
+7 Easy Ways to Refresh Your Home Decor for Spring

 by | Home

-When the spring season rolls around each year, it always finds me excited to refresh our home.
-In fact, one of my readers’ top questions lately has been how to update your home for spring.
-It is a favorite topic of mine to chat about and today, I’ll take you on a tour around our spring home.
-Along the way, I am excited to share some easy decor ideas that you can use to update your home for spring too!
+When the spring season rolls around each year, it always finds me excited to refresh my home decor for spring.
+In fact, one of my readers’ top questions lately has been how to update and refresh your home decor for spring.
+It is a favorite topic of mine to chat about and today, I’ll take you on a tour around our spring home decor from last year.
+Who knows what I’ll do this year?!
+I can’t wait to get started though!
+Along the way, I am excited to share some easy decor ideas and great choices that you can use to refresh your home decor for spring too!

 How to update your home for spring:

-This is such a great question because as much as I love to decorate and want to refresh my home for the new season, it is easy to get stuck in a rut when we are looking at our own homes.
-Here are some tips to get your creativity rolling:
+This is such a great question because as much as I love to decorate and want to refresh my home for different seasons, it is easy to get stuck in a rut when we are looking at our own homes.
+Here are some simple tips to get your creativity rolling for these brighter days:

 1. Declutter, organized, and deep clean.